Activity: An Experiment with Dice

 - 3 and 11 have the same number of ways = 2 each

 - 4 and 10 have the same number of ways = 3 each

 - 5 and 9 have the same number of ways = 4 each

 - 6 and 8 have the same number of ways = 5 each

 OK, why 108 throws?
-Well, only 36 throws would not give good results, 360 throws would have been too hard, so 108 (which is 3 lots of 36) seemed just right.
+Well, 36 throws isn't enough for good results, 360 throws is great but takes a long time.
+So 108 (which is 3 lots of 36) seems about right.

 So let's multiply all these numbers by 3 to match our total of 108: